Vaishali district

 Vaishali district is a district in the Indian state of Bihar.
 It is a part of Tirhut division.
 Vaishali is known for being the birthplace of Mahavira of the Jain religion.
 Hajipur, its largest city and district headquarters, is known for its banana forest.
-The district is connected via the NH-77 and NH-322 highways, which connect the state capital Patna, the division headquarters Muzaffarpur, and the eastward district Samastipur.
+The district is connected via the NH-77 and NH-322 highways, Gandhi Setu and Jay Prakash Setu (JP Setu) Bridges over(Holy) Ganga River which connect the state capital Patna, the division headquarters Muzaffarpur, and the eastward district Samastipur.

 History

 Ancient Vaishali

-According to legend, Vaishali derives its name from King Vishal, a son of Ikshvaku who founded the city.
+According to legend, Vaishali derives its name from King Vishala, a son of Ikshvaku who founded the city.
 Vaishali was the capital of the vibrant Licchavi republic and was closely associated with the early histories of both Buddhism and Jainism.
-In that period, Vaishali was an ancient metropolis and the capital city of the republic of the Vajji confederation of Mithila, which covered most of the Himalayan Gangetic region of present-day Bihar.
-Magadh rulers of the Shishunaga dynasty shifted its capital from Pataliputra to Vaishali.
+In that period, Vaishali was an ancient metropolis and the capital city of the republic of the Vajji confederation, which covered most of the Himalayan Gangetic region of present-day Bihar.
+Magadha rulers of the Shishunaga dynasty shifted their capital from Pataliputra to Vaishali.